rjhintz/rjhintz.github.io/README.md

 ####Create Repository
 Create repo(sitory)

 1. Choose a useful Github "handle."
+Consider using your Twitter handle.
-2. Creat Github account or Logon to Github
+2. Create Github account or Logon to Github
-2. Create project repo as `<username>.github.io`, replacing `<username>` with your Github username.
+3. Create project repo as `<username>.github.io`, replacing `<username>` with your Github username.

 ####Initialize Repository